1ncarnati0n/1ncarnati0n/README.md

 - Now I'm looking for a new career as a data scientist and AI engineer.
 - Strive to think in terms of scientific thinking and empiricism.
 - I used to enjoy reading philosophy books.
-- I want to see the world from the shoulders of The great giants.
+- I want to see the world from the shoulders of The Great giants.
 - **Email** : pattern.langue@gmail.com

 <br>